-The issue with VAT refund may appear when non-EU companies import goods to the EU and sell them via Marketplace.
-It comes about as an effect of two circumstances: first, the marketplace collects and remits all VAT collected from buyers, and second the company as an importer pays VAT at customs.
+The issue of VAT refund may come up when non-EU companies import goods to the EU and sell them via Marketplace.
+It arises because of two things: first, the marketplace collects and remits all VAT collected from buyers; and second, the company as an importer pays VAT at customs.

 The process of returning VAT can be long and tedious, sometimes lasting 4 and a half years.
 In Italy, this process can take up to 45 months.

 An Indian company in Germany imported goods from India and paid customs clearance charges.
 By December, the company sold goods via Amazon, but may not claim their VAT until the end of the year.
 The negative GST might have been due to a VAT return submitted by them at the beginning of December, which collected the charge.

 If there is a lack of working capital, it will lead to a shortage.

 Today, I am going to share 3 ways you can skip the hassle of dealing with VAT refunds.

 Non-EU sellers can get VAT refunded